waku-org/research/incentivization.md

 # Waku background

-Waku is a family of protocols (see [architecture](https://waku.org/about/architect)) for a modular privacy-preserving censorship-resistant decentralized communications network.
+Waku is a [family of protocols](https://waku.org/about/architect) for a modular privacy-preserving censorship-resistant decentralized communication network.
 The backbone of Waku is the Relay protocol (and its spam-protected version [RLN-Relay](https://rfc.vac.dev/spec/17/)).
-Additionally, there are light protocols: Filter, Store, and Lightpush.
+Additionally, there are light protocols: Store, Filter, and Lightpush.
 Light protocols are also referred to as client-server protocols and request-response protocols.

 A server is a node running Relay and a server-side of at least one light protocol.